 Recipe we are using today

-Weigh all ingredients into the microwave safe container and microwave for _____.
-The beeswax will take the most amount of time to melt.
-If you stir the mixture periodically, the beeswax melt more quickly.
+Weigh all ingredients into the microwave safe container and microwave in short amounts of time.
+The beeswax will take the most longest to melt.
+If you stir the mixture periodically, the beeswax will melt more quickly.
 Once everything is melted, pour into the lotion bar tubes using the filling tray.
 Allow the balm to cool and then scrape the top of the filling tray.
 Now remove the lotion bar tubes from the filling trays.
-If you have any other questions, refer to Plastic Tom’s Tutorial.
+If you have any other questions about using the tray, please refer to Plastic Tom’s Tutorial.

 Once the lotion bar tubes have been filled and removed from the filling tray, cap the tubes.
 These are now ready for labels!